 How To Deactivate A Record

-To deactivate a record in your database, follow these simple steps:
+To deactivate a record (make it in inactive) in your database, follow these simple steps:

 Open the record on the backend.